iamjstates/django-haystack/README.rst

 * Python 2.5+
 * Django 1.3+
+* six

 Additionally, each backend has its own requirements.
 You should refer to http://docs.haystacksearch.org/dev/installing_search_engines.html for more details.

+Python 3 support has been added to this branch, six library was used to assist in compatibility.
+Six is located here: https://pypi.python.org/pypi/six

 Commercial Support
 ==================